matthewlong29/PareAndFlourish_Site/_posts/2017-04-16-how-to-follow-up-on-your-resume-submission.md

 	<li>How do I close?</li>
 </ul>

-We’ve created a choose-your-own template for your follow up email.
-This includes a list of timelines, subject lines, salutations, body text, and closings.
+We’ve created a choose-your-own template for your follow-up email.
+This includes a list of subject lines, salutations, body text, and closings.
 You are able to review each list, select what applies to you, and piece it together into a professional, effective follow up email.
 Happy job hunting!
+If you have questions, please tweet them at @pareandflourish!